BEGLEY, Prince Charles Edward

 Before embarking the fight in World War 1, Begley attended Parkside State School, and worked as a station hand near Koonamore which is located near Waukaringa South Australia.

-A while after Begley enlisted to go to the war, he had to go to court for breaking the law.
+His records indicate he was charged for insubordination.
 He was convicted since he did not comply with orders that were given to him by a superior officer.
 However, what the order was or why he disobeyed this order is unknown.
 Since he disobeyed the orders of someone superior, he was sentenced to a reduction of the ranks.
 Due to the reduction of his rank, his rank went down from a corporal to a private.
-Unfortunately, Prince Charles Edward Begley did not manage to move off this rank before fatally dying during the war in Noreuil, France.
+Unfortunately, Prince Charles Edward Begley did not manage to move off this rank before the Battle of Noreuil, France.

-Prince Charles Edward Begley was killed in action, in the field on the 2nd of April 1917.
-When he died he was 28 years of age He has no known grave, but he was buried at the Villers-Bretonneux-Memorial.
-Eventhough he was killed in action, the actual cause of his death is unknown.
+Prince Charles Edward Begley was killed in action, in the field on the 2nd of April 1917 in the confused fighting in and around the small village of Noreuil near Bullecourt in northern France.
+When he died he was 28 years of age.
+He has no known grave, but he is commemorated at the Villers-Bretonneux-Memorial.

 After Begley’s death, his medals were requested to be disposed by his next in kin Isabel Elizabeth Begley.